wfq2/identicli/README.md

     My identicons are currently 10x10 squares, 240x240 pixels.
 This could be configured for a variety of different looks (most likely based on our count)
     .
 But here's my recommendations based on experience: all identicons are the same size / shape.
 Outside of that we can get creative, but keep them the same size overall so our page looks consistent.

+***Using The Program***

+Its configured as a cli.
+Start by installing python, and the required dependencies (I recommend just using pipenv & asdf for the python version).
+To add a new user just run:
+`python src/main.py '{username}'`
+that will add another image to your identicons folder.
+State will also be updated in your local state file.